Blynk-App-Publishing/Startup-Repo-Template/README.md

-In order to submit a new request or report an issue pleasego to the Issues tab on top:
+In order to submit a new request or report an issue please go to the Issues tab on top: